Neurarian/matshell/README.md

   enable = true;
   # Enable a systemd service for matshell
   autostart = true;
+  # Compositor you are using.
+Defaults to hyprland.
+  compositor = "hyprland";
   # This sets up the entire matugen config & templates.
   # If you already have matugen set up you may want to omit this.
   # To use the hyprland/hyprlock templates, you would still need to